Monge v. Maya Magazines, Inc.: Background

-Oscar Viqueira a paparazzo, who worked as a bodyguard and driver for the couple while they visited Miami.
+Oscar Viqueira is a paparazzo, who worked as a bodyguard and driver for the couple while they visited Miami.
 In summer of 2008 Reynoso borrowed Viqueria's vehicle and left a memory chip in the ashtray when returning the vehicle.
 Viqueira opened the files inside the memory chip and found the photos of the wedding along with other photos and videos.
 After failing to use the photos to extort Reynoso for money he was owed, Viqueira sold the photos to Maya Magazines in February 2009 for $1,500.
 Maya published six of the photos on a two-page spread in Issue 633 of the magazine TVNotas with the headline "The Secret Wedding of Noelia and Jorge Reynoso in Las Vegas.".
 Prior to this the photos were unpublished and no permission was given by Monge or Reynoso for publication or selling of the photos.